Our Favorite Hotels in San Diego

 - Best Hostels in San Diego

-- Best Neighborhood in San Diego to Stay for First Timers: Seaport Village
+- Best Neighborhood in San Diego to Stay for First Timers: Downtown

-- Best Neighborhoods in San Diego for Families: Mission Beach, Coronado, or La Jolla
+- Best Neighborhood in San Diego for Families: Mission Beach, Mission Bay, Coronado, and La Jolla

-Mission Beach offers a few resort hotels and of course the uber fun Belmont Park, San Diego’s historic oceanfront amusement park.
-For a combination of beach, bay, and rollercoaster fun, this is a great spot for families.
-Coronado is a bit more remote but about as beautiful as you can get in San Diego.
-If you are looking for a picture-perfect beach vacation, look no further than the Del Coronado Hotel.
-La Jolla is another great option: you’ll find beautiful beaches, kayak rentals to visit the caves and the sea lions, and hiking and biking paths here.
+Mission Beach and adjacent Mission Bay offer several resort hotels, fun water sports, SeaWorld, and of course the uber fun Belmont Park, San Diego’s historic, oceanfront amusement park.
+For a combination of beach, bay, and rollercoaster fun, Mission Beach is a great spot for families.
+Across the bay from Downtown, Coronado is a bit more remote but about as beautiful as you can get in San Diego.
+If you are looking for a picture-perfect beach vacation, look no further than the Hotel del Coronado.
+Head north along the coast to La Jolla for another kid-friendly area: you’ll find beautiful beaches, kayak rentals to visit the caves and the sea lions, and hiking and biking paths here.
 There is an abundance of things to keep the whole family happy in La Jolla.

-- Most Romantic Neighborhoods in San Diego: Coronado, La Jolla, or Del Mar
+- Most Romantic Neighborhoods in San Diego: Coronado, La Jolla, and Del Mar

-While Coronado and La Jolla are both family-friendly, they are also prime locations for romantic vacations.
-Both locations offer a variety of romantic things to do including strolling on the beach at sunset and enjoying candlelit waterfront dinners and upscale wine bars.
+While both Coronado and La Jolla are family-friendly, they also offer prime atmospheres for couples’ vacations.
+Both areas offer a variety of romantic things to do including strolling on the beach at sunset and enjoying candlelit waterfront dinners and upscale wine bars.
+La Jolla, in particular, boasts some of the most beautiful stretches of coastline in Southern California, with La Jolla Cove the perfect place for a romantic stroll.
+There are plenty of romantic places to stay, too: from the historic ambiance at La Valencia Hotel to the gorgeous ocean views at Scripps Hotel.
+At La Jolla’s north end, Torrey Pines State Reserve contains a wilder shoreline, wooded trails, and deserted beaches.
 If you want an intimate, luxury boutique hotel, The Lodge at Torrey Pines offers ocean views and excellent service.
 In Coronado, it must be the 1888 Victorian Hotel Del Coronado – there is simply nothing more romantic than this upscale beach hotel.
-In Del Mar, L’Auberge Del Mar and the Fairmont Grand Del Mar are considered two of the best luxury hotels in San Diego and very romantic.
+Farther north along the coast, Del Mar is home to sandy beaches, hiking trails, and an exciting culinary scene.
+L’Auberge Del Mar and the Fairmont Grand Del Mar here are considered two of the best luxury, romantic hotels in San Diego.

-- Best Neighborhoods in San Diego for a Local Vibe: North Park and Point Loma-Ocean Beach
+- Best Neighborhoods in San Diego for the Beach: Coronado and Pacific Beach

 - Best Neighborhoods in San Diego for Walking: Coronado, Mission Beach, and Pacific Beach